mossbanay/Psychology-3-4/Questions/Chapter4.md

 #### Name the three different categories of cortical areas and briefly describe the functions performed by each of these areas.

-The motor cortex
+- The motor cortex - receives, processes and transmits messages of voluntarily movements to skeletal muscles.
-The visual cortex
+- The sensory cortex - receives, processes and organises visual information from the eyes
-The auditory cortex
+- The association cortex - integrates information from sensory and motor areas to allow for more complex mental abilities such as planning and problem-solving.

 #### Describe the relationship between the size of the cerebral cortex and the mental capabilities of an organism.